 This algorithm can be used to find arbitrary matrix factorizations under some convex loss function, if you want to do this under an additional nuclear norm constraint (regularization).
 Problems fitting into this framework are known under various names as for example robust PCA, kernel PCA, variants of sparse PCA, LDA, CCA, Locality Preserving Projections, and Spectral Clustering, see e.g. the overview by F. de la Torre.
 A nice side-effect of our approach is that we do not have any problems of local minima, and obtain a guaranteed approximate solution which is simultaneously of low rank.
 Paper and talk slides are attached below.

-Implementation: The .java file below contains the algorithm we used for the experiments, using the power-method as the internal eigenvector procedure.
+The .java file below contains the algorithm we used for the experiments in the ICML 2010 paper, using the power-method as the internal eigenvector procedure.
 The code is not yet completely self-contained, as the input data (the known/observed entries of the matrix which we want to complete) come in different formats for different datasets.
 The algorithm just assumes that all known entries are stored in a sequential list already.
 The algorithm never stores a full matrix, and therefore is able to scale to e.g. the size of the Netflix dataset.

 Also attached below, you find my 10 slides of an earlier short seminar talk on the same topic:

 Approximate SDP solvers, Matrix Factorizations, the Netflix Prize, and PageRank [ Mittags-Seminar Talk Abstract ]